 The certificated securities will initially be registered in the names and denominations requested by the depositary.
 You may transfer or exchange registered certificated securities by presenting them at the corporate trust office of the trustee.
-When you surrender a registered certificated security for transfer or exchange, the trustee will authenticate and deliver to you or the transferee a security or securities of the appropriate form and denomination and of the same aggregate principal amount as the security you are surrendering.
+When you securities of the appropriate form and denomination and of the same aggregate principal amount as the security you are surrendering.
 You will not be charged a fee for the registration of transfers or exchanges of certificated securities.
 However, you may be charged for any stamp, tax or other governmental charge associated with the transfer, exchange or registration.
 Colombia, the trustee and any other agent of Colombia may treat the person in whose name any certificated security is registered as the legal owner of such security for all purposes.